 In the wake of COP26, the UK is rapidly developing its leadership on the pathway to net zero.
 This includes an increased focus on the land use sectors, recognising that joint solutions to the climate and biodiversity emergencies must be developed.
-This study, funded by the Department for Business, Energy and Industrial Strategy, aims to identify current evidence in the land use and agricultural sectors, and evidence gaps in order to frame and develop a much larger programme of research.
-Furthermore, it will set out the available options to achieve net zero (or better) in agriculture and land use, produce sufficient food and increase biodiversity, within the constraints of government’s legal requirements, policy ambitions and aspirations.
+This study, funded by the Department for Business, Energy and Industrial Strategy, aimed to identify current evidence in the land use and agricultural sectors, and evidence gaps in order to frame and develop a much larger programme of research.
+Furthermore, it set out the available options to achieve net zero (or better) in agriculture and land use, produce sufficient food and increase biodiversity, within the constraints of government’s legal requirements, policy ambitions and aspirations.

 CCRI Ref: 2021-129